 Getting Started with Redis Enterprise CRDBs (conflict-free replicated databases)

-In this guide, we’ll set up a scale-minimized CRDB (conflict-free replicated database) spanning across two Redis Enterprise Pack clusters for test and development environments.
+In this guide, we’ll set up a scale-minimized CRDB (conflict-free replicated database) spanning across two Redis Enterprise Software clusters for test and development environments.
 Here are the steps:

 - Step 1: Run four Docker containers

 - Step 2: Setup two clusters

 - Step 3: Create a new Redis Enterprise CRDB

 - Step 4: Connect to your member Redis Enterprise CRDBs

 The steps do the installation through Docker containers.
 However bare metal installation is quite similar to installing and setting up clusters on other infrastructure like bare metal machines or virtualized environments on Windows, MacOS or Linux.
 You can find other “Getting Started” guides here.

 We’ll use two of the containers for first cluster and the remaining two containers for the second cluster.